 Whipped Chocolate Buttercream Frosting

-I have this recipe on my blog way over here, but it gets lost next to that beautiful marble cake deliciousness, so I decided to make sure this fantastic recipe got it’s turn in the spotlight.
+I have this recipe on my blog way over here, but it gets lost next to that beautiful marble cake deliciousness, so I decided to make sure this fantastic recipe got its turn in the spotlight.
 This Chocolate Buttercream is a rich, dark, chocolate version of American Buttercream.

 - With the mixer off, add in cocoa powder, vanilla and salt.